Ayesha Haroon: Personal life

 She was married to Dr. Faisal Bari, economist and professor at Lahore University of Management Sciences (LUMS).

 Death

 She was diagnosed with cancer aged 42.
 She received initial treatment at Shaukat Khanum Cancer Hospital.
-Later, her family shifted her to the Mount Sinai Hospital in New York.
+Later, when the disease recurred, her family shifted her to the Mount Sinai Hospital in New York.
 She lost her battle to cancer and died on February 3, 2013, in New York.
 Haroon was laid to rest in Lahore.

 Arif Nizami, former editor of The Nation, stated that Haroon was very helpful to her juniors and co-workers.
 “She was a brave person and a sincere friend,” he said.
 Huma Ali, a senior journalist and a former president of the Lahore Press Club, said that "she would never refuse anyone seeking her help or guidance in professional matters.”
 Investigative reporter Umar Cheema said Haroon was a great journalist and charismatic editor who mentored a generation of young journalists.